TwilioDevEd/authy2fa-servlets/README.md

 1. Check it out at [http://localhost:8080/](http://localhost:8080/)

+## Enabling Push Authentication Support

 1. To enable Authy OneTouch to use the callback endpoint you exposed, your development server will need to be publicly accessible.
 [We recommend using ngrok to solve this problem](//www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).

    ```bash
    $ ngrok http 8080
    ```

+1. In the 'Push Authentication' section of the sidebar, add your publicly accessible url with `/authy/callback` appended.

 ## Run the tests